steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_postprocessing.md

 # Post-processing Examples - XML Schema Generation

 > **Note**: These examples are valid for the 2.x version of the plugin, and do not work for the
 > jaxb2-maven-plugin version 1.x.
-Post-processing was introduced in version 2 of the jaxb2-maven-plugin.
+Post-processing was introduced in version 2 of the jaxb-maven-plugin.

-The SchemaGenerator ("schemagen") tool which is used by the Jaxb2-Maven-plugin to create XML Schema files from JAXB-annotated java source code does not necessarily produce professional-grade XSD files by default.
+The SchemaGenerator ("schemagen") tool which is used by the jaxb-maven-plugin to create XML Schema files from JAXB-annotated java source code does not necessarily produce professional-grade XSD files by default.
-Some properties of the generated XSD files can be augmented for improved usability; this is done by the jaxb2-maven-plugin following the standard SchemaGenerator in the following order:
+Some properties of the generated XSD files can be augmented for improved usability; this is done by the jaxb-maven-plugin following the standard SchemaGenerator in the following order:

 <img src="images/plantuml/postProcessing.png" />

-Each post-processor used by the jaxb2-maven-plugin process XML nodes and hence implement the `NodeProcessor` interface.
+Each post-processor used by the jaxb-maven-plugin process XML nodes and hence implement the `NodeProcessor` interface.
 A brief explanation of what they do is given in the table below.

 <table>